Safeguarding in Schools and Colleges

 Schools and colleges have a statutory duty under Working Together to Safeguard Children and Section 175 of the Education Act (2002) to provide assurance to the WSCB about arrangements to safeguard and promote the welfare of children.
 Assurance is primarily provided through completion of the annual Section 175 safeguarding audit which is completed online.
 More information and details of how to register are available here:

-The WSCB offers a programme of multi-agency safeguarding training which schools can access free of charge.
+The WSCB offers a programme of multi-agency safeguarding training which schools can access.
+The Board also offers a suite of bespoke safeguarding training courses for schools.
 Details of the training and how to book can be found on the website HERE